edwardsp/ai-on-aks/readme.md

 #### Running the Health Checks with Actions

 The `example/aksnhc` has an example that will run the tests and perform actions based on the results.
-The test output is added as an annotation to the node and, in the event of a failed test, the node have the `aznhc=failed:NoSchedule` taint applied.
+The test output is added as an annotation to the node and, in the event of a failed test, the node have the `aznhc=failed:NoExecute` taint applied (`NoExecute` will evict current containers that will ensure a new node if an initContainer is restarted).
 This requires building an image since this requires `kubectl`.
 The image is built as follows:

 ```
 cd docker/aksnhc